The Excel ISPMT function calculates the interest paid during a specific period of a loan or investment.

 |nper||-||The number of periods over which the loan or investment is to be paid.|

 |pv||-||The present value of the loan / investment.|

 Cash Flow Convention:Note that, in line with the general cash flow convention, outgoing payments are represented by negative numbers and incoming payments are represented by positive numbers.
 This is seen in the example below.

-The following spreadsheet shows the Excel Ispmt function used to calculate interest paid, during months 1 and 2, of a loan of $50,000 which is to be paid off over 5 years.
+In the following spreadsheet, the Excel Ispmt function is used to calculate the interest paid, during months 1 and 2, of a loan of $50,000 which is to be paid off over 5 years.
 Interest is charged at a rate of 5% per year.

 Note that in this example:

-Further examples of the Excel Ispmt function are provided on the Microsoft Office website.
+Further details and examples of the Excel Ispmt function are provided on the Microsoft Office website.

 If you get an error from the Excel Ispmt function, this is likely to be the #VALUE! error:

 |#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|